 Similar to general tax credits, the maximum labour credit in 2018 for low-income earners starts at €3,249 (or €1,418 for retirement-age residents), decreasing at a reduction rate of 3.6% to zero credits for high earners.

 Where possible, partners are taxed individually but, when only one partner works, the other partner is generally entitled to a refund of general tax credit and deductible expenditure can be apportioned to take advantage of tax credits.
 Under certain conditions, unmarried couples may qualify as tax partners also, for example, if they have a child or own a home together.
-Details are listed on www.belastingdienst.nl.
+Details are available from Belastingdienst.

 The 30% ruling is a tax incentive for employees, recruited from abroad who bring specific skills to the Netherlands.
 It acknowledges the additional expenses incurred by expats (extraterritorial costs) by allowing the employer to grant a tax-free lump sum to cover these costs up to a maximum of 30% of the sum of wages and allowances.